How to cope with stress

 Everyone experiences stress from time to time.
-It’s a natural part of life.
-But if your stress is ongoing, it can really start to get on top of you and become overwhelming.
+But if you feel like you can’t cope with life’s challenges and your stress is ongoing, it can really start to get on top of you.
 No matter how stressed you are, there are ways to make life a little simpler - read The Mix’s guide to reducing stress.

 Causes of stress

-The first step to coping with stress is to understand what exactly it is that is getting too much for you.
+The first step when it comes to how to cope with stress is to understand what exactly it is that is getting too much for you.
 It could be your job, education, relationships – or it could be all of them at once.
-But if you’re able to break down your big bucket of stress into smaller chunks, it’ll help you to compartmentalise and understand what you can do about it:
+But if you’re able to break down your big pile of stress into smaller pieces, it’ll help you to compartmentalise and understand what you can do about it:

 - If it’s exams that are stressing you out, you can read our article about exam stress.